nautobot/nautobot/nautobot/docs/installation/nautobot.md

 - Aggregate static resource files on disk

 !!! important
     PostgreSQL and Redis must have been successfully installed before continuing with deployment steps.
-If you haven't done that yet, please visit the guide on [Installing Nautobot](../../installation/#install-nautobot).
+If you haven't done that yet, please visit the guide on [Installing Nautobot](/installation/#install-nautobot)

 ## Choose your `NAUTOBOT_ROOT`

 This is where everything related to Nautobot will be installed.
 We're going to use this value across the documentation.
-You'll need to set the `NAUTOBOT_ROOT` environment variable to tell Nautobot where to find its files and settings at `/opt/nautobot`.
+You'll need to set the `NAUTOBOT_ROOT` environment variable to tell Nautobot where to find its files and settings.

 We're also going to use this as the home directory of the `nautobot` user.

+!!! tip
+    We have selected `/opt/nautobot`, but you may use any directory you choose.

 ```no-highlight
 $ export NAUTOBOT_ROOT=/opt/nautobot